hsf-training/hsf-training-cicd-github/_episodes/07-hello-world-ci.md

 > ## If you cannot install `act`
 > `act` requires docker to work.
 If you have trouble with the installation
 > (for example because you are working from a cluster where `docker` is not
-> available), simply skip this section.
+> available), simply go to the github section below.
 {:.callout}

 You can run